code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

 }
 ```

-Click on the "Execute Query" button (play icon) and the result should appear on the right side pane as shown below.
+Click on the "Execute Query" button (play icon) and the result should appear on the right side as shown below.

 <figure>
   <img src="{{ site.url }}/assets/images/posts/graphql-java/graphiql-new-greeting.png" alt="graphiql new greeting">